CBurton90/insar-syn-gen/README.md

 Unwrapped Interpolation with Delaunay Triangulation (class 1) | Wrapped Interpolation with Delaunay Triangulation (class 1) :-------------------------:|:-------------------------:
 ![example_interpolated_image](https://github.com/user-attachments/assets/b2884ff9-2a13-41d4-9d48-aa84d0efefd1) | ![example_interpolated_image_wrapped](https://github.com/user-attachments/assets/7b7722a5-cf39-485c-8add-16ea7d202c8c)

+# LiCSAR interferograms

+## Configuration

+A toml file can be found under `configs/insar_synthetic_ifg.toml` which can be edited to change arguments of the below stages.

+## Turbulent atmospheric noise

+`turbulent_atm/ifg-gen_turbulent_noise.py` will create turbulent noise samples with the same parameters as used in Anantrasirichai et al., 2019.

+Outputs are saved to `ifg_outputs/turbulent_atm_noise`.

+## Stratified atmospheric noise

+We follow Anantrasirichai et al., 2019 and use GACOS ztd delays over regions of New Zealand.
+You will need to unzip/extract the `.tar.gz` files into the correct folders i.e. `tar -xvzf Taranaki_set1_set2.tar.gz -C Taranaki/`.
+Then `ifg_gen_stratified_noise.py` will difference the 12 day ztd delays and rotate them in 90 degree increments to save more unique samples.

+Outputs are saved to `ifg_outputs/stratified_atm_noise`.

+## Deformation source model

+`deformation/ifg_gen_deformation.py` will produce samples from Earthquake (Okada) and Point (Mogi) source modelling of deformation in InSAR LOS.
+Parameters can be found in the toml config file.

+## Combining data

+`ifg_combine_DST.py` will randomly combine deformation (D), stratified (S), and turbulent (T) signals and produces two labelled sets for binary classification; set 1 (S+T) and set 2 (D+S+T).

+Outputs are saved to `ifg_outputs/combined`.

 ## BibTeX references
 ```